Methods and Curriculum

 Who will manage the finances as well as the other administrative aspects of the program?

 The entity (parish or school) who license the program will manage the finances for the program and provide the permission forms for all participants in the same manner that after school programs or faith formation classes are managed.

 Who do I contact for more information or assistance placing an order?

 Please call 855-556-6872 for assistance.
 Our customer service representatives are available to assist you Monday – Friday 8am – 4pm EST.

 How can I find out if there is Conquest or Challenge near me?

 Do you offer local or national training events to help people get Conquest or Challenge started?

-Yes, we can either connect you to other local groups for training opportunities or see about the possibility of coming to your location to offer regional training if you have a large group of people interested in starting Conquest or Challenge.
-We are not currently offering any Conquest or Challenge National Leader Conventions with training.
+Yes, Christina Jacobeen is the Challenge and Conquest training specialist.
+She can either connect you to other local groups for training opportunities or see about the possibility of coming to your location to offer regional training if you have a large group of people interested in starting Conquest or Challenge.

 ABOUT Conquest AND Challenge CAMPS